 Is the Duane worthy of Bucket List status?

-Even on a day where currents are strong and visibility is low, there is still plenty to see on this dive.
-If you have the extra time, be sure to add this to your Bucket List of Keys dive sites.
+Even on days with strong currents and low visibility, there is still a lot to see on this dive at the USCG Duane.
+If you have the opportunity, be sure to add it to your list of must-dive sites in the Keys.